MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     Write a summary of the benefits of using a corporate cleaning company for your business.
 The summary should consist of five short bullet points.
     ```

 1. Copy Copilot's response to the clipboard, and paste it into the left content placeholder.
-Then delete the initial sentence acknowledging the request and reformat the text in the placeholder until you are satisfied.
+Then edit and reformat the text in the placeholder until you are satisfied.
 1. In the Copilot pane, enter the following prompt:

     ```